OldAlexhub/mostore/README.md

 Environment and API

 - The client expects the API to be available under the same origin when built for production, or proxied in development.
 If your API runs on a different origin in development, update the `proxy` field in `package.json` or configure axios base URL in `src/api.js`.
-- The server uses cookie-based auth and a CSRF double-submit pattern.
-The client must:
-  1. Send credentials with API requests (the provided `api` helper sets `withCredentials`).
+- The server uses cookie-based auth.
+The client must send credentials with API requests (the provided `api` helper sets `withCredentials`).
-  2. Call `GET /api/auth/csrf` or read the `csrf` cookie before any mutating request, and include `X-CSRF-Token` header matching that cookie for POST/PUT/DELETE requests.
+  Note: CSRF double-submit was removed from the server; the API no longer issues a non-httpOnly `csrf` cookie nor requires an `X-CSRF-Token` header.

 Features